MigrantP/Wolfmoji/README.md

 The bug has been happening since the initial Darkwalker update (version 1.86, 29 Oct 2020).
 Hinterland acknowledged the problem but has not yet fixed it (as of 24 Nov 2020).

-Wolfmoji provides a visual representation of the wildlife sounds by reading the game's log file and showing emojis for the animals whenever they make a sound.
+Wolfmoji provides a visual representation of the wildlife sounds by reading the game's log file and showing emojis for the animals whenever they would make a sound, but don't because of the bug.

 # Emoji key (WIP)